jpratt9/john-pratt.com/src/frontend/content/posts/cicd-tools-comparison/index.md

 Sometimes, off-the-shelf solutions just don't cut it.
 You might have complex, unique, or legacy workflows that don't fit into the neat boxes of a modern SaaS platform.
 In these scenarios, flexibility isn't a nice-to-have; it's a hard requirement.

 [**Jenkins**](https://www.jenkins.io/) is still the undisputed king of customization.
-As an open-source platform with a massive plugin ecosystem—we're talking over **1,800** extensions—you can make it do pretty much anything.
+As an open-source platform with a massive plugin ecosystem - we're talking over **1,800** extensions - you can make it do pretty much anything.
 Want to integrate with an obscure, in-house tool?
 There's probably a plugin for that, or you can build one.
 This power comes with a price: you're on the hook for all the maintenance.
 But for a team with the expertise to manage it and a need for total control, Jenkins offers a level of extensibility no one else can touch.

 ### For Teams Who Want an All-in-One DevOps Platform